1031 - Replacing Under-Performing Properties

 - An 1031 Exchange only makes sense if you have significant gain on the current property.
 If the gain is minor or a loss, a 1031 does not make sense.

-There is little advantage to hanging onto underperforming properties.
-An 1031 Exchange may be the right solution for you.
+There is little advantage to hanging onto under performing properties.
+A 1031 Exchange may be the right solution for you.
 Don't we all wish that we could exchange poorly performing stocks into high performing ones with no tax impact!